 $ sudo su - postgres -c \ "createuser --pwprompt --superuser mark"

-I'll then create a database in PostgreSQL with a table to store the data from each of the five sources.
+I'll create a database in PostgreSQL with a table to store the data from each of the five sources.

 $ createdb ips $ psql ips